zacwillmington/open_house/notes.md

 TODO
+    - redesign
+    - Remove or fix two factor authentication
     - remove previous and next buttons when on the first and last apts.
     - Look into moving all lodash templates to one file and requiring file of some sort of partial

-    - Comments to separate content in views

     - apartment show AJAx need to update the Agent contact info.
     - accessibility

-    - Deployment on Heroku

 ----------------------------------------------------------------